 The first step in planning a golf outing is having a purpose and plan.
 Your golf event is like a small business.
-Every small business needs a business plan, time line, goals, objectives, budgets, responsibilities and check lists and it all starts with a purpose.
+Every small business needs a business plan, timeline, goals, objectives, budgets, responsibilities, and checklists and it all starts with a purpose.
 What is your purpose?
 What are you trying to achieve?
 What are your goals and objectives?
 We must have a clear purpose for our event.

-There are many reasons to host and event.
+There are many reasons to host an event.
 None of them are right or wrong.
 The key is having a top priority and not try and accomplish too much.
 Your mission is to decide what your top priority is.
 Here are the reasons people host golf events.

-This is the perfect format to entertain customers, donors and member’s.
-The objective here is to host a first class event that makes an impression and that people will remember.
+This is the perfect format to entertain customers, donors, and members.
+The objective here is to host a first-class event that makes an impression and that people will remember.
 You do not have to make money the day of the event although it would be great to at least cover your costs.
 The goal is to do business with participants after the event.
 Donors will give more, members will stay loyal and customers will do more business with you in the future if you entertain them.

 Media coverage of your event can be very valuable to your organization.
-If you get a story on TV, newspaper or on radio, it can be worth thousands to your organization.
+If you get a story on TV, newspaper, or on radio, it can be worth thousands to your organization.
 The key here is doing something unique so that the media will want to talk about it.
 It cannot be a typical golf tournament.
-Consider celebrities, golf pros or some type of unique theme.
+Consider celebrities, golf pros, or some type of unique theme.

 This concept is mainly used for Chambers and Associations.
 The mission is to mingle your members and vendors together.
 The stronger that your relationships are within your organization, the stronger your group will be.
 The secret is to incorporate mixers allowing golfers and sponsors to meet each other.